Skyshader77/Lacryma-Hydra/chapter29.typ

 "I did not know you and the Goddess were friends.
 How did you two meet?" said Livia.

 "Friends?
 A word she used to torture me with from the day she rescued me from my own kin."
 He looked at her confused eyes.
+"I see.
+There is no more utility in maintaining this pretense of normality."
+He snapped his fingers.
+Mist seemed to condense around his large fingers.
+The fabric of a fine cage unveiled itself before Livia and Ordogan.
+It was visible to the naked eyes.
+Rays of light traversed the thin cage, distorting itself akin to a looking glass. _There lies the secret,_ thought Livia.
+Such was the art of bending reality to one's will.
+Sextus traced the contour of the cage with his elongated nail.
+With a simple touch of his hand, he pushed.
+The cage shattered quietly.
+No debris fell.

+Ordogan and the Excubitores bellowed screams of horror.

+"A-A-A- GIANT!" screamed Ordogan.
+The Exubitores raised their lances, forming a shield wall.

+"Another relic from the Age of Magic greets us it seems," said Livia.

+"H-How can you st-stay calm, my love?
+Stay behind me!"

+"We have seen Magi and Magrub Dogas.
+And now Giants.
+Nothing surprises me anymore.
+Tell me, Giant, why have you betrayed your own kind?"

-"I was called the Sextus the Small by my own kin.
-The other Giants...They could all go through the Gates of the Underworld," said Sextus.
+"I was called the Sextus the Small by my own kind.
+The other Giants had no love for someone lacking in height.
+Even my own mother had nothing but scorn for me.
+The Giants.
+They can all go through the Gates of the Underworld," said Sextus.

+"Was your pride that fickle?" asked Livia.

+"What do you know about pride, girl?
+My own kind would have condemned me to a life of servitude if the Goddess had not arrived in my village.
+I was meant for greater purposes."

+"Such as slayer of Magi babes?"

+"Mock me all you want, girl.
+This Empire would not exist if it weren't for me.
+All nations of the Known World owe me for their success."

-"So it is true...The one who taught the Goddess how to wield lightning bolts..."
+"Understandable.
+So it is true...The one who taught the Goddess how to wield lightning bolts..."

 "Lightning is the creed and the pride of the Giants.
 My father taught the Goddess how to channel lightning.
 I have only watched as they danced before me.
 She was a prize I could never have."